atomicdata-dev/atomic-data-docs/src/mutations/intro.md

 - **Decentralized**: Can be used in P2P networks to send mutations from device to device.
 - **Extensible**: The methods are not fixed, and can be added by anyone.
 - **Streamable**: The state changes could be used in streaming context, e.g. a client app that reads data that changes every second.
+- **Pub/Sub**: Easy to subscribe to changes and get notified on changes.
 - **Atomic**: All the Atomic Data design goals also apply here.

 ## Motivation